Calcium’s important role in bone health is no secret, but today you’ll discover some seldom-mentioned functions of this fascinating mineral.

 Calmodulin (CaM) regulates key bone morphogenetic protein signaling.
 These key proteins (BMP-2 and TGF-β) are growth factors that play a role in osteoblast differentiation.
 CaM also binds a particular estrogen receptor, increasing that receptor’s transcription.

-Research has shown that inhibiting CaM levels actually decreases bone formation and the differentiation of osteoblasts.
+Research has shown that inhibiting CaM levels actually reduces bone formation and the differentiation of osteoblasts.
 During bone remodeling, Ca+2 increases, thus regulating osteoblast proliferation and differentiation.
-It does this by activating calcium-sensing receptors or increasing the amount of calcium into the osteoblasts themselves.
+It does this by activating calcium-sensing receptors or increasing the amount of calcium in the osteoblasts themselves.

 Ca+2 is dependent on CaM to do its job in and among the cells of your body, and without these vital substances working together, your bones can not rejuvenate.

 Calcium Is Vital For Bone Health And Overall Health